Takaharu Furukawa: Archery career

 Furukawa began his archery career in 2001.
-He competes using a recursive bow.
+He competed using a recursive bow.

 2004-2006 archery competitions

-Furukawa competed at the 2004 Summer Olympics in men's individual archery and archery team evens.
+Furukawa competed at the 2004 Summer Olympics in men's individual archery and archery team events.
 In the individual competition, he won his first match, advancing to the round of 32.
 In the second round of elimination, he was defeated.
 His final rank was 22nd overall.
 Furukawa was also a member of the 8th-place Japanese men's archery team.

-Furukawa is the 2006 All-Japan National Champion, having won the 2006 All-Japan Archery nationals at Yamaguchi in November 2006.
+Furukawa was the 2006 All-Japan National Champion, having won the 2006 All-Japan Archery nationals at Yamaguchi in November 2006.

 2008 Summer Olympics

 At the 2008 Summer Olympics in Beijing, Furukawa finished his ranking round with a total of 663 points, which gave him the 17th seed for the final competition bracket in which he faced Maksim Kunda in the first round.
 Despite Kunda only being the 48th seed he managed to equal Furukawa and both archers scored 111 points.
 In the extra round Furukawa scored 18 points, but Kunda advanced to the next round because he scored 19 points.